Subhas Chandra Pattanayak

 Orissa Assembly being the greatest place of democratic practice in the State should have developed the political environment where Panchayats should have found in it their most perfect guide and the leaderly collaboration of MLAs and Panchayat Ward Members could haave made our State a Paradise of democratic living in prosperity.
 The Assembly has never addressed itself to interact with the Panchayat leaders excepting making provisions for them, which they seldom understand.

-At this juncture, it is worth noting that, a wrongful act of Biju Patnaik, who, incidentally, made a pet press project him as an architect of Panchayati Raj in collaboration with Balwantrai G Mehta, has enslaved Orissa Assembly to English language-lordship so menacingly that, it can have no emotional oneness with the people and the Panchayats.
-When no less than 95% of rural population of Orissa do not have any literacy in English, the Assembly has been functioning in English and making laws in English only.
-In a mischievously motivated notorious amendment made to Orissa Official Language Act by Biju Patnaik in 1963, path was paved for the anglicized fellows to “use” English as the Language for “transaction of business” in the Assembly, though the provision inserted by the amendment had said that this would be “in addition to Oriya” (Sec.3-A of Orissa Official Language Act,1954).
+At this juncture, it is worth noting that, a wrongful act of Biju Patnaik, who, incidentally, made a section of Press project him as an architect of Panchayati Raj in collaboration with Balwantrai G Mehta, in a very illegal manner,had made the Legislative Assembly of Orissa accept English as the official language in 1963, as a result of which, it has almost lost its emotional oneness with the people and the Panchayats.
+When no less than 95% of rural population of Orissa do not have any literacy in English, the Assembly, dominated by fellows posing elite, has been functioning in English and making laws in English only, even though the provision inserted by the amendment had said that this would be “in addition to Oriya” (Sec.3-A of Orissa Official Language Act,1954).
 And, as apprehended,instead of becoming an additional language, English has become the principal language “for transaction of business in the Legislature of the State of Orissa.”
 The Bills are being prepared in English, presented in English and passed in English!
 Even the Committee Reports are being prepared in English, thanks to the Speakers, who, one after one in succession, fail to appreciate the stipulation in 3-A that, it is Oriya in which the transactions of Assembly business “shall” have to be made primarily; and English “may” be used thereafter “in addition to” Oriya !”

 This blatant failure to keep English out of primacy in transaction of its business, has reduced the Orissa Assembly to such a state that it has no harmony with the dreams and doings of the people, even though it is constituted with the representatives of the people.